 2. Crafting the Perfect Background

 A clean, solid background keeps products at the center of attention.
-Our product photography studio prepares well-chosen backgrounds to enhance a product’s appeal, provide context, and reinforce your brand’s aesthetic.
+If you don’t have these background options at hand, our product photography studio can prepare well-chosen backgrounds to enhance a product’s appeal, provide context, and reinforce your brand’s aesthetic.

-- Use seamless white paper or fabric rolls to create clean, professional backgrounds that work for any product and are easily edited for common e-commerce marketing requirements.
+- Use seamless white paper or fabric rolls to create clean backgrounds that work for any product and are easily edited for common e-commerce marketing requirements.

-- Experiment with textured surfaces like marble, wood, or concrete for lifestyle shots that add visual interest while maintaining focus on your product
+- Experiment with textured surfaces like marble or concrete for lifestyle shots that add visual interest while maintaining focus on your product.

 - Choose background colors that complement your product’s color scheme, using color theory principles, like complementary colors, to make your products pop in the photos.